aldabbasy/nextjs-lerna-template/README.md

-# 🔥 Lerna/Next.js 13 Template
+# 🔥 Lerna / Next.js 13 Template

 This project is a starter template for a Lerna/Next.js 13 application that includes the following features: